ZY-3A (Zi Yuan-3A)

 5) High accuracy interior orientation elements and angle testing technology: To the basis for post image analytic processing, it is necessary to accurately measure the interior orientation elements and included angles among the three cameras.
 The interior orientation elements mainly include principal point, principal focal length, image distortion, etc. The measured camera is mounted on a 2D rotary table through a special support frame.
 The testing target is imaged on the focal plane of the camera through a collimator.
 The data collection and processing system is used to compute the centroidal displacement of the target image.
 The rotating angle of the camera is tested by a special angle measurement device.
 Finally, the camera principal focal length and the distortion distribution in each FOV can be computed.

-The MSC is composed of the electrooptical assembly, the management and control unit, and the signal processing unit.
+The Multispectral Camera (MSC) is composed of the electrooptical assembly, the management and control unit, and the signal processing unit.
 The electrooptical assembly includes an off-axis TMA (Three Mirror Anastigmat) optical telescope unit, the focal plane assembly, and the baffle (Figure 14).
 A high-stiffness main body frame is used to connect four reflection mirror assemblies with the focal plane assembly to form a stable optomechanical assembly, which is then connected to the satellite top frame by the thermal-unloading flexible structure.
 The camera can be focused by adjusting the focal plane position resulting from the adjustment of the flat mirror assembly position (Ref.
 1).

 B1: 450~520 nm

 FOV (Field of View)

 Swath width at nadir